-Joshua Beckford has never been the typical child.
+Joshua Beckford has never been a typical child.
 At two years old, he quickly mastered reading fluently using phonics and was speaking Japanese by the age of three.
-At the age of six he became the youngest person in the world to study Philosophy and History at the prestigious University of Oxford in England, gaining a distinction in both subjects.
+At the age of six, he became the youngest person in the world to study Philosophy and History at the prestigious University of Oxford in England, gaining a distinction in both subjects.

 His father, Knox Daniel, said he first noticed his son was clever when he was sitting on his lap while on the computer.
 “I started telling him what the letters on the keyboard were and I realized that he was remembering and could understand.”